brook-g/effective-octo-goggles/_posts/2024-05-30-On-Seeking-Validation.md

 ---
 layout: post
-subtitle: when it's okay as long as its abundance or lack doesn't question your self-worth
+subtitle: it's okay as long as the abundance or lack of outside validation doesn't make you question your self-worth
 ---
 I find myself struggling to share my work with peers.
 I find it even more terrifying to share on social media.